How to Pick Stocks Using the Power of Probabilities

 average directional index (ADX)

-and there are others.
-Additionally, Japanese candlestick formations can give you probable pattern setups too and should be added to the list of probabilities.
 With all of the choices of indicators you could use, you may be wondering how to decide on a strategy for how to pick stocks that will be successful.
 The first thing is – it’s got to sound good to you.
-Using probabilities and parameters, think about what has to occur for you to make a trade and create a checklist of criteria as part of
+Using probabilities and parameters, think about the criteria a stock candidate must meet for you to make a trade and create a checklist as part of

-your trading plan
+your trading plan.

 That’s the practical aspect of how to pick stocks using probabilities, but it’s not the end of the exercise.
 Be certain to spend a bit of time back testing the potential strategy.
 Ask yourself - did the strategy hold up over a larger percentage of found stocks?
 Or did it fail more than you’d like?
 No strategy is 100% accurate, but the higher the percentage, the better.
-If the setup looks good, you take the trade.
-Go for it.
-It’s really the best you can do to pay attention to stocks that have set up the way you want.
-There is no patterm/setup that works every time.
-Get accustomed to seeing a setup fail so that you take immediate action to liquidate it, reevaluate the market and look for new candidates.
-How to Pick Stocks Using Probabilities Summary

-1. Identify probabilities that you think are the strongest.
-2. Back test the probable setups.
-3. Set up scans to find them.
-4. Examine chart patterns/setups.
 Now you understand the skill and intellect of how to pick stocks using probabilities!
 If you're ready, it's time to move on to a list of

 stock trading strategies